-A course with the designation of "WD" has no effect on the term's GPA and is not considered as credits earned in calculating the percentage needed for satisfactory academic progress.
-It is counted as credits attempted in determining the maximum course completion length allowed.
-For financial aid purposes, withdrawn course(s) count as credits attempted, but not earned, when calculating whether or not the student has earned 67 percent of credits attempted.
-A course with the designation of "WF" does have an effect on the term's GPA and is equal to zero quality points.
+A course with the designation of "WD" has no effect on the term's GPA, qualitative measurement for satisfactory academic progress.
+For financial aid purposes, quantitative measurement for withdrawn course(s) count as credits attempted, but not earned, when calculating whether or not the student has earned 67 percent of credits attempted.
+"WD" courses are counted as credits attempted in determining the maximum course completion length allowed.